5 powerful functionalities MongoDB provides which SQL operations fail to deliver

 Secondary Indexes

 MongoDB database is known for its quickness in operation and this is due to the presence of indexes.
 Each index represents a table which makes it easy to pull the data quickly.
-Indexes are common and available in all sorts of database management systems but what sets MongoDB apart is that it consists of secondary indexes which is much faster and helps in super fast querying.
+Indexes are common and available in all sorts of relational database tables and management systems but what sets MongoDB apart is that it consists of primary and secondary indices of indexes which is much faster and helps in super fast querying.

 Hierarchical Querying